-Unfortunately the answer is no. While we’re flattered by it, we don’t allow our work to be used in essays as we have no cited anyone when writing it.
+Unfortunately the answer is no. While we’re flattered by it, we don’t allow our work to be used in essays as we have not cited anyone when writing it.
 We don’t wish for people to be caught out for plagiarism if we’ve quoted/paraphrased a monograph or used a website to aid us in writing.
-We avoid giving bibliographies because we would like our followers to research and write it by themselves.
+We avoid giving bibliographies because we would like our followers to research and write their work by themselves using proper academic sources.
 Sometimes our posts are copied from Wikipedia.
 Even though we’ve checked the information and found it to be correct (because Wikipedia often is nowadays!), we don’t always have time to write long posts, so copying correct information is done to save time.
 Of course, if you took that information this would show up in plagiarism software, and we don’t want that to happen.

 Can you help me with my homework?

 No. Ancient Peoples admin are not here for homework help.
 We can give pointers but we will not give full answers as it goes against our ethos as researchers and academics.
 Plus, who doesn’t love to go to the library?

 Can I join the admin team?